AnkitV1001/community-forum/README.md

 Successfully sent 2 emails to manishbarman117@gmail.com!
 ```
-* But I face an issue that User unable to get mail request.
+* But I face an issue that the user is unable to get mail request.

   * We got the suggestion on Allemp to install **Postfix** locally (same server) on the zulip system.
 So now I'm exploring Postfix.
   *